shaniceeeng/Bio/README.md

 Graduated with a marketing degree from Singapore Management University but am trying to pivot my career into data analytics.
 This profile serves to showcase the projects I have done as well as to improve on my coding skills.
 Happy exploring!

 ### Technical Skills
-+ Python - Numpy, Pandas, Matplotlib, Seaborn, Sckit-learn
++ Python - Numpy, Pandas, Matplotlib, Seaborn, Scikit-learn
 + R - tidyverse, ggplot2, dplyr
 + SQL - MySQL
 + Visualisation - Tableau, Power BI